Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Click [here](https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/tree/develop/imgs/architecture-examples) to find more detailed architecture examples. *Currently classic deployment only - Will be extended based on requirements*

 ### How it works

 Each API-Gateway instance is writing, [if configured](#enable-open-traffic-event-log), Open-Traffic Event-Log-Files, which are streamed by [Filebeat](https://www.elastic.co/beats/filebeat) into a Logstash-Instance.
 [Logstash](https://www.elastic.co/logstash) performs data pre-processing, combines different events and finally forwards these so called documents into an Elasticsearch cluster.

 Once the data is indexed by Elasticsearch it can be used by different clients.
 This process allows almost realtime monitoring of incoming requests.
 It takes around 5 seconds until a request is available in Elasticsearch.

+#### Filebeat

+Filebeat runs directly on the API gateways as a Docker container or as a native application.
+It streams the generated logfiles to the deployed Logstash instances.
+The OpenTraffic log, event log, trace messages and audit logging are streamed.

+#### Logstash

+Logstash has the task to preprocess the received events before sending them to Elasticsearch.
+As part of this processing, some of the data (for example, API details) are enriched using APIs provided by the API Builder.
+This information is of course cached in Memcached.

+#### API-Builder

+The API-Builder has three important tasks.
+1. it provides some REST APIs for Logstash processing.
+For this purpose, it mainly uses the API Manager REST API to retrieve the information.
+2. it provides the same REST API expected by the traffic monitor, but based on Elasticsearch.
+The admin node manager is then redirected to the API builder traffic monitor API for some of the request.
+3. it configures Elasticsearch for the use of this solution.
+This includes index templates, ILM policies, etc. This makes it easy to update the solution.

+#### Memcached

+Memcached is used by Logstash to cache information retrieved from the API-Builder so that it does not have to be retrieved repeatedly.
+Among other things, API details are stored.

+#### Elasticsearch

+Ultimately, all information is stored in an Elasticsearch cluster in various indexes and is thus available to Kibana and API builders.
+Of course, once indexed, this data can also be used by other clients.

+#### Kibana

+Kibana can be used to visualize the indexed data in dashboards.
+The solution provides some dashboards, custom dashboards are also possible.

 #### The Traffic-Monitor

 The standard API-Gateway Traffic-Monitor which is shipped with the solution is __based on a REST-API__ that is provided by the Admin-Node-Manager.
 By default the Traffic-Information is loaded from the OBSDB running on each API-Gateway instance.
-This project is partly __re-implementing this REST-API__, which makes it possible, that the standard Traffic-Monitor is using data from ElasticSearch instead of the internal OBSDB.
+The API-Builder, which is part of this project, is partly __re-implementing this REST-API__, which makes it possible, that the standard Traffic-Monitor is using data from ElasticSearch instead of the internal OBSDB.
 That means, you can use the same tooling as of today, but the underlying implementation of the Traffic-Monitor is now pointing to Elasticsearch instead of the internal OPSDB hosted by each API-Gateway instance.
 This improves performance damatically, as Elasticsearch can scale across multiple machines if required and other dashboards can be created for instance with Kibana.
 The glue between Elasticsearch and the API-Gateway Traffic-Monitor is an [API-Builder project](./apibuilder4elastic), that is exposing the same Traffic-Monitor API, but it is implemented using Elasticsearch instead of the OPSDB.
 The API-Builder is available as a ready to use Docker-Image and preconfigured in the docker-compose file.